 Exports the palette-library directories.
 Decide if you want to export the palette-library from the environment, job or scene level.
 When you select a level, the palette-library in lower-level directories will also be exported.

 Check Backup if you want to export the palette-list file which is necessary for the scene to know which palettes to use.
 In most cases, you should select this option as well as the Scene option.

 Exports the macros (customized effect and node connections) that were created and stored in the environment, jobs or scenes to be exported.
 This is necessary if you have legacy scenes with macros.

 Exports templates created at the selected levels.

 - Check the Remap Paths for Linked Palettes and Images option if your scene contains palettes, images or textures linked to a an offline location.
-Then from the drop-down list, select the preset that points to the location on the server where copies of these same files are located—see Remapping Palettes, Textures and Linked Images in Control Center
+Then from the drop-down list, select the preset that points to the location on the server where copies of these same files are located—see About Asset Remapping for Exported and Imported Scenes

 - Check the Check In option (beside the Import button), if your scene was checked out during export.
 If your scene was not checked out, this option remains disabled.

 If the scene already exists, the Scene Exists dialog box appears.

 Decide if you want to import or skip importing your first selected scene.
 The Import All Scenes option will import all selected scenes.